top of page

 Current News and Events

-There is a brand new Anthology available, a compilation of poetry from five classes!
+There is a brand new Anthology available, Volume 15, a compilation of poetry from five classes!
 It's our biggest book yet, over 100 pages of poems by the men of Units S & R Rountree, Rehabilitation and Reentry, and Main Jail; and the women of Main Jail and Blaine Street.
 It is available free or for a donation on our page of Poetry Anthologies.

 We are always looking for volunteers to fill out our ranks!
 Please contact us if you are interested in becoming part of our team.